AdrianM756/Jenkins-Documentation/Installing-and-setting-up.md

 sudo dnf install jenkins
 sudo systemctl daemon-reload
 ```
 For more info, you can visit this [link](https://www.jenkins.io/doc/book/installing/linux/#fedora) for more details.

-Let us try and install it again  using the ```yum install jenkins -y```.
-To check the version, we can use the command:
+To verify and check the version, we can use the command:

 ```
 jenkins --version